danybmx/blog/src/jbake/content/blog/2018/my-cheap-devops-stack.md

 This past week I listen a few times "Spot Instances" while my workmates talk about our CI environment.
 When I arrive my home, I just start to read about AWS Spot Instances, and well... for CI they're pretty awesome.
 The thing is that AWS offer the instances that are not in use with a lower price, the instances are the same that the ones you create on-demand except for one thing, AWS can claim and stop them with only two minutes in advance.
 This last part doesn't matter in a big way to e2e tests or build tasks if you can try them in another moment.

-So, I start to put together things that learn lately and finally the idea of mount a GitLab + Docker registry + CI-runner comes up.
+So, I start to put together things that learn lately and finally the idea of run a GitLab + Docker registry + CI-runner comes up.
 I want to run this all on a small 15€ VPS server that I rent for my personal projects.
-That projects are small, but some of them are in "production" and I don't want to hit the performance only because I made some changes and the CI starts to do tests, package .jars and build docker images.
-Here is where the spot instances will "save my life" the ci-runner will only manage the spot-instance request and the build status the "heavy" compute things will be done in AWS.
+That projects are small, but some of them are in "production" and I don't want to hit performance only because I made some changes and the CI starts to do tests, package jars, build docker images...
+Here is where the spot instances will "save my life", the ci-runner will only manage the spot-instance request and the build status.
+The "heavy" load will be done in AWS.

-Well, I spent a long afternoon but finally I got everything working!! but... a new problem pops up... cache between instances...
+I spent a long afternoon but finally I got everything working!! until a new problem pops up... cache between instances...
 If the CI runs a build on an instance that finally shutdowns due to inactivity, next time that the CI will run, should download all the node/java dependencies and that's a little bit slow.
 So what can I do? configure S3 as cache storage!

-I'll split this "how-to" into two posts, this is the first and we will get at the end a local (or in a VPS) gitlab-ce with a docker-registry and a gitlab-runner, all running over docker!
+I'll split this "how-to" into three posts, this is the first and we will get at the end of it a running gitlab-ce with a docker-registry and a gitlab-runner, all over docker!

+In the next post I'll show how to integrate it with AWS Spot instances and S3 storage.

+In the last post we will see how to deploy docker images with ansible (in my way, maybe not the best).

 ### Dependencies